-ARLINGTON, Va. – Chris Christensen, a director of NorVal Electric Cooperative in Montana, today begins his two-year term as president of the National Rural Electric Cooperative Association (NRECA) board of directors.
+Arlington, Va. – Chris Christensen, a director of NorVal Electric Cooperative in Montana, today begins his 2-year term as president of the National Rural Electric Cooperative Association (NRECA) board of directors.
 Curtis Wynn, NRECA’s outgoing board president and CEO of Roanoke Electric Cooperative, passed the gavel to Christensen during NRECA’s annual meeting.

 Christensen was elected NRECA president by the association’s board of directors.
 He is the immediate past vice president and previously served as secretary-treasurer.
 Tony Anderson, general manager of Cherryland Electric Cooperative in Michigan, was elected vice president, and Joe Martin, board president at Mountain View Electric Association in Colorado, secretary-treasurer.

 “I want to thank Curtis for his service and express my gratitude to NRECA’s board for this tremendous opportunity,” said Christensen, who has served on the association’s board for seven years.
 “Managing the impacts of the pandemic during this past year has presented co-ops and their consumer-members with challenges unlike any we’ve faced before.
 It’s critical that electric cooperatives meet these challenges together with compassion for our communities and continued dialogue with our elected leaders.”